South India

 Padmanabhaswamy Temple is located in the heart of Thiruvananthapuram city and is easily accessible by air, rail, and road.

-Thiruvananthapuram Central Railway Station is located about 1 km from the temple and is well connected to major cities across India.
+By Rail: Thiruvananthapuram Central is incredibly convenient, located just 1 km from the temple gates.

 Two major ten-day festivals are celebrated annually at Padmanabhaswamy Temple, drawing large numbers of devotees.